confluentinc/getting-started-guides/springboot/README.md

 ```

 We will use `SpringBootApplication` annotation for ease of use, auto-configuration and component scanning.
-This class also creates a service that listens for commands on a port.
 Paste the following Java code into a file located at `src/main/java/examples/SpringBootWithKafkaApplication.java`

 ```java file=src/main/java/examples/SpringBootWithKafkaApplication.java